LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 ODBC Data Sources
 =================

+:dfn:`ODBC` (Open Database Connectivity) is a generalized API for providing access to databases.
 Lasso 9 can communicate with any ODBC-compliant data source as long as the operating system has a compatible ODBC driver properly installed.
 For more information on ODBC, see the documentation included with your operating system.

 Requirements